vovkos/doxyrest/doc/manual/rst/architecture.rst

 I personally needed Doxyrest for documenting C, C++ and Jancy APIs.
 Even though all these languages belong to the C-family of programming languages, declarations may look quite different for classes, enums, properties, events etc. And if we move away from the C-family, the problem of customizing the documentation output becomes even more evident.

-In Doxyrest this problem is solved using Lua-based **string template engine**.
-The templates for the output ``.rst`` files are defined in form of Lua **replacable** frames ``.rst.in``.
+In Doxyrest this problem is solved by using a Lua-based **string template engine**.
+The templates for the output ``.rst`` files are defined in form of Lua **repleacable** frames ``.rst.in``.
 So you can always create your own Lua frames ``.rst.in``.
 Lua code inside those frames can iterate over Doxygen-XML-encoded representation of the original user source code and build whatever syntactic output is required for your particular language and your project.